downloadplanet/downloadplanet/mc2go-aac-audio-converter-300876192.md

-# MC2GO AAC Audio Converter<br />The MainConcept 2GO AAC Audio Converter is an optimized Docker container for file-based transcoding of your audio media files into broadcast quality multi-channel AAC-LC, AAC High Efficiency v1 and AAC High Efficiency v2 formats into an MP4 container, incl.
+# MC2GO AAC Audio Converter
+The MainConcept 2GO AAC Audio Converter is an optimized Docker container for file-based transcoding of your audio media files into broadcast quality multi-channel AAC-LC, AAC High Efficiency v1 and AAC High Efficiency v2 formats into an MP4 container, incl.
 REST API control.

 The demo version of the MC2GO AAC Audio Converter is fully functional.
 It only has an audio encoding limitation of recurring silence, i.e. after some time audio will be muted and continues again, etc.